backstage/backstage/docs/features/software-templates/installation.md

 Note that the need for private GitHub access tokens will be replaced with GitHub Apps integration further down the line.

-> **Right now it is only possible to scaffold repositories inside GitHub
-> organizations, and not under personal accounts.**

-The Github access token is retrieved from environment variables by the config.
+The Github access token is retrieved from environment variables via the config.
 The config file needs to specify what environment variable the token is retrieved from.
 Your config should have the following objects.